Helen Woodrow Bones: Early life

 Helen Woodrow Bones was born October 31, 1874, in Rome, Georgia.
-Her father, James William Bones (1835–1916), was a Presbyterian minister, and her mother, Marion Woodrow (1822–1882), was the sister of Woodrow Wilson's mother Jessie.
+Her father, James William Bones, was a Presbyterian minister, and her mother, Marion Woodrow, was the sister of Woodrow Wilson's mother Jessie.
 The parents of Helen Bones and Woodrow Wilson had a close relationship, so that "the young cousins were intimates of each other's households."

 Helen and her family were also close friends with the family of Ellen Axson (later Ellen Wilson), whose father was pastor of the Presbyterian Church in Rome, Georgia.
-During an 1883 visit to his Bones cousins in Georgia, Woodrow Wilson first met Ellen Axson in the home of Helen's older sister Jessie Bones Brower.
+During an 1883 visit to Bones's cousins in Georgia, Woodrow Wilson first met Ellen Axson in the home of Helen's older sister Jessie Bones Brower.
 This first meeting was followed by an impromptu picnic; eight-year-old Helen rode along on the young couple's seven-mile wagon trip to the picnic site.

 Bones attended high school in Chicago, where her sister Jessie Brower lived.
 After graduation, she moved to Princeton, New Jersey, where she lived with Woodrow and Ellen Wilson and their family while attending Evelyn College for Women.
 According to one account of those years, she became "something of a fourth sister to the three Wilson daughters ...
 President Wilson especially liked to tease Helen Bones, and she felt free to "egg him on when he felt foolish, much to everyone's delight."

 After finishing college, Bones began a career in the publishing industry, first in Chicago and later in New York City.
 She had been working there for more than a decade when, after Wilson's 1912 presidential election, Ellen Wilson asked her to move to Washington, D.C., with the family, as Ellen's private secretary.